 ClearView's approach to communicating with shareholders and the market is set out in the Continuous Disclosure and Market Communications Policy, which reflects the obligations under the ASX Listing Rules and the Corporations Act.
-The Company Secretary has been nominated as the person responsible for communications with the ASX.
+The Chief Financial Officer and Joint Company Secretary has been nominated as the person responsible for communications with the ASX.
 This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and disclosing material information to the ASX.
-Once information is disclosed to the ASX, it is published on ClearView's website.
+Once information is disclosed to the ASX, it is also published on ClearView's website.